About Child Sexual Abuse

 Below is a small selection of statistics related to CSA in Australia.
 For detailed statistics and research about CSA, please go to our dedicated Stats and Facts section on this site under Research and Reform.

-Approximately 1 in 5 children will experience child sexual abuse.
+More than 1 in 3 Australian girls and almost 1 in 5 boys experience child sexual abuse.

-In at least 90% of child sexual abuse cases, the offender is known to the family.
+In up to 90% of child sexual abuse cases, the offender is known to the family.

 Approximately 1 in 3 cases of child sexual abuse are instigated by other young people.